jimmyhmiller/PlayGround/writings/programming/Side Effects, Complecting a la Carte.md

 ### But My Programs Need to do Something

 Side-effects (in Javascript) are of course necessary.
 Our programs must communicate with the outside world in some way.
 But unconstrained side-effects can incredibly complicate our code.
-Mixing our data transformations with side-effects causes to lose the ability to reason about our code accurately.
+Mixing our data transformations with side-effects causes us to lose the ability to reason about our code accurately.
 Mutating variables causes us to have to keep track of more and more state as variables change.
 In fact, it is my conjecture that a large majority of hard to trace bugs come from some variable somewhere being changed to some value we did not expect.

 ## Conclusion
 So how do we constrain side-effects?
 That deserves a whole post or three on that very topic but for now we can keep it simple.
 First, always strive to write pure functions.
 Secondly, avoid mutation if at all possible.
 Finally move all side effects to the edges of your programs.
 Future posts will explore these topics showing how constraining our side-effects eliminates whole classes of bugs commonly encountered in programming and leads to simpler code.